Portadown: Healthcare

 Access to a GP is provided at Portadown Health Centre.
 Hospital care and Accident and Emergency services are available at Craigavon Area Hospital, built 1972 on the outskirts of town as part of the Craigavon development.

 Sport

-Association football is played by Portadown F.C. who play in the NIFL Premiership, Annagh United of the NIFL Championship, and Bourneview Young Men F.C., Hanover F.C., St Mary's Youth F.C. and Seagoe F.C. of the Mid-Ulster Football League.
+Association football is played by Portadown F.C. and Annagh United in the NIFL Championship, and Bourneview Young Men F.C., Hanover F.C., St Mary's Youth F.C. and Seagoe F.C. in the Mid-Ulster Football League.

 Rugby is played by Portadown Rugby Club, and Gaelic football is played by Tír na nÓg GAA Club.

 Media

 Portadown's main local newspaper is the Portadown Times, which is published by Johnston Publishing (NI).
 Although the newspaper focuses on the Portadown area, it also serves towns and villages across north Armagh.
 It was founded in 1924 and is issued weekly.

 Between 2001 and 2005, Portadown resident Newton Emerson ran a controversial satirical online newspaper called the Portadown News.
 The website, which was updated biweekly, attracted media attention by poking fun at Northern Ireland politics and culture.